Famous Writers School: Scandal

 The school came to the attention of Mitford after her husband, Robert Treuhaft, a lawyer in Oakland, California, began representing a 72-year-old woman who emptied her bank account to sign up for the course and later attempted to get a refund before the course had begun.
 Mitford began researching the school, touring the campus in Westport, interviewing members of the Guiding Faculty including Bennett Cerf, and placing advertisements looking for students of the school who could share their experiences.
 Several of the Guiding Faculty attempted to defend the school's practices, with Faith Baldwin saying "Oh, that's just one of those things about advertising....
 Anyone with common sense would know that the fifteen of us are much too busy to read the manuscripts the students send in."
 Mitford's article on the school, "Let Us Now Appraise Famous Writers", was originally commissioned by McCall's, but it declined to print it for fear of offending Bennett Cerf.
 The Atlantic Monthly printed the piece in its July 1970 issue.
-(Mitford was already notorious at the time for her muckraking 1963 book on the American funeral industry, The American Way of Death.)
+(Mitford was already well-known for her 1963 investigative book about the American funeral industry, The American Way of Death.)

 Aftermath

 When the piece was published, more than 300 students sent letters to the Atlantic Monthly who "felt they had been swindled and who wanted to get out of the contract."
 Mitford was invited onto numerous television programs, her article was read into the legislative record in Utah and attorneys general in several states initiated lawsuits against the school.
 Officials in Indiana and Washington sent reprints of the article to every high school counselor and principal.
 A member of Congress entered the entire article in the Congressional Record and convinced the Federal Trade Commission to investigate.
 The school's stock steadily declined, and in 1972, the school filed for bankruptcy, although Mitford noted in 1974 that the school was "creeping back."
-According to Bill Vogelsang, the nephew of Mignon Eberhart, Cerf had warned her, and presumably other members of the Guided faculty, to sell their stock in the school, which she allegedly refused to do.
+According to Bill Vogelsang, the nephew of Mignon Eberhart, Cerf had warned her, and presumably other members of the Guided Faculty, to sell their stock in the school, which she allegedly refused to do.

-From at least 2002 until mid-2015, a group in Wilton, Connecticut, calling itself the Famous Writers School still exists, selling a course and set of books identical to those of the original Famous Writers School.
+From at least 2002 until mid-2015, a group in Wilton, Connecticut, calling itself the Famous Writers School, still existed, selling a course and set of books identical to those of the original Famous Writers School.